planetfederal/qgis-tester-plugin/doc/source/writing_tests.rst

 The first one is mandatory and is a string with the description of the test.
 The second one is optional and should be a function.
 If this parameters is passed, the function will be executed at that step, and it will be an automated step.
 If no function is passed, the step will be considered a manual one.
 The description will be shown to the user and he will perform the step manually.

 If once the manual step has been performed, the tester has to verify something, the ``isVerifyStep`` parameter should receive True.
-That will cause the "Step passes" and "Step fails" cuttons to be active, instead of the simple "Next step" one.
+That will cause the "Step passes" and "Step fails" buttons to be active, instead of the simple "Next step" one.

 If you require a prestep to be executed before actually entering this step, pass the corresponding function using the ``prestep`` parameters.